Category Archives: AI

 RAG In Detail

 In my previous post I walked through a RAG example but glossed over the details.
-In this post I’ll back up and provide the details.
+In this post I’ll back up and walk through the program line by line.
 The key steps in RAG are

 RAG – A Quick Example